Pediatric Critical Care Medicine Fellowship

 About Phoenix Children’s Hospital

-On June 1, 2011 Phoenix Children’s Hospital expanded into a new 11-story, 750,000-square-foot tower.
-As part of the new construction, Phoenix Children’s built two state-of-the-art intensive care units: a Cardiovascular Intensive Care Unit on the fifth floor and a Pediatric Intensive Care Unit on the sixth floor.
-The PICU also received an honorable mention for the 2013 ICU Design Citation Award (co-sponsored by the Society of Critical Care Medicine, the American Association of Critical Care Nurses, and the American Institute of Architects Academy on Architecture for Health).
-To view the award submission from Phoenix Children’s, please refer to the following link: http://www.youtube.com/watch?v=BhdjCcw7v3c.
+On June 1, 2011 Phoenix Children's Hospital completed construction on a new 11-story, 750,000-square-foot tower, which is connected to the original hospital structure.
+The new tower contains two state-of-the-art intensive care units: a Cardiovascular Intenstive Care Unit on the fifth floor and a Pediatric Intenstive Care Unit on the sixth floor.
+The PICU received an honorable mention for the 2013 ICU Design Citation Award (co-sponsored by the Society of Critical Care Medicine, the American Association of Critical Care Nurses, and the American Institute of Architects Acedemy on Architecture for Health).

-Eventually, the number of ICU beds will increase incrementally from 48 to 72 with a final goal of 96 beds.
-At the same time of the expansion, Phoenix Children’s also entered into a strategic alliance with St. Joseph’s Hospital and Medical Center, giving Phoenix Children’s the fourth largest cardiac program (with 300 to 400 surgical patients) and the sixth largest neurosciences program among CHCA children’s hospitals.
-The average yearly admission rate for Phoenix Children’s is approximately 4,000 patients.
+Currently, there are up to 48 beds in the PICU and 24 beds in the CVICU (with an eventual goal of 48 CVICU beds).
+At the end of the construction of the new tower, Phoenix Children's also entered into a strategic alliance with St. Joseph's Hospital and Medical Center, giving Phoenix Children's the fourth largest cardiac program (with 300 to 400 surgical patients per year) and the sixth largest neurosciences program among CHA hospitals.
+The average yearly ICU admission rate for Phoenix Children's is approximately 4,000 patients.